4.9 Rating on Google

 Kingstanding test routes combine fast dual carriageways with tight residential streets, and the transition between the two catches many learners out.
 Understanding these common faults before your test gives you a real advantage, and structured driving lessons with a local instructor will build the habits that prevent each one.

-Speed limit transitions on the A452
+Speed limit transitions

 Your Preparation